Recruitment & Training

 Minority Educator Recruitment and Retention Scholarship -- an initiative to address the shortage of minority teachers, especially in mathematics and science.

 Classified Aspiring Leadership - a voluntary program designed to offer hourly, classified employees an opportunity to become effective leaders in FCPS.
 The purpose is self-improvement and professional development; participation does not guarantee a leadership position or an increase in pay.
-If interested, complete the online application or contact Kiyon Massey.
+If interested, complete the Aspiring Leadership application or contact Kiyon Massey.

 National Board Certification mentorship -- a free service through the Kentucky Association of Professional Educators